'We want them to see how important technology has become in modern day policing'

-The police thought calling their drones number one, two, three and four felt a little impersonal for the hardworking crime busters and called on the help of possible next generation police officers and drone pilots to name them.
+The police thought calling their drones number one, two, three and four felt a little impersonal for the hard working they do and called on the help of possible next generation police officers and drone pilots to name them.

 Youth Engagement Coordinator Tom Wilkinson organised a competition for local primary schools, which was so popular other schools and even some teachers got involved, too.